On the facet pivot simplex method for linear programming: The facet pivot simplex algorithm

 \subsection{Unbounded solution}

-There are cases that linear programming problems have unbounded solutions.
+There are cases where linear programming problems have unbounded solutions.
 The following theorem provides the criteria to identify these cases.

 \begin{theorem}[\cite{ltz21}] Let $M$ be the artificial bound introduced in Remark \ref{1stRemark}.
-If at least one basic row (facet) in $\A_B$ reaches its (if it has an) artificial bound $M$ or $-M$ at the end of the iteration, then the linear programming problem is unbounded. \end{theorem} \begin{proof} The claim is obvious and the proof is omitted.
+If at least one basic row (facet) in $\A_B$ has an artificial bound $M$ or $-M$, and it is reached at the end of the iteration, then the linear programming problem is unbounded. \end{theorem} \begin{proof} The claim is obvious and the proof is omitted.

 \end{proof}